 The gaming industry supports gambling as a form of recreation in such venues as traditional casinos, riverboats, Native American reservation casinos, racing tracks, and state lotteries.
 Gaming employees, running the gamut from entry-level service workers to game dealers to casino and track managers, are needed to keep such facilities operating smoothly.
-The American Gaming Association claims that in 2008 the gaming industry employed approximately 375,000 workers, and that an additional 450,000 workers are employed in related businesses.
-The U.S. Department of Labor estimates that gaming services' workers hold approximately 178,700 jobs.
+In fact the American Gaming Association (AGA) says that there are more than 200 distinct careers available at casinos.
+According to the AGA, the U.S. casino industry supports 1.8 million jobs...